theme-next/theme-next.org/source/docs/third-party-services/math-equations.md

 For examples below (and for all other examples in this domain) NexT uses `hexo-renderer-kramed` renderer with `mathjax` engine.
 {% endnote %}

+{% note danger %}
+In some cases, the syntax of Markdown and TeX will conflict.
+For example, an underscore (`_`) may be interpreted as the start of italic text in Markdown, or subscripted mark in TeX.
+To avoid syntax errors, please use escape characters (`\_`) instead.
+{% endnote %}

 #### Numbering and referring equations in MathJax

 In the new version of NexT, we have added feature to [automatic equation numbering](http://docs.mathjax.org/en/latest/tex.html#automatic-equation-numbering) with opportunity to make reference to that equations.
 We briefly describe how to use this feature below.